szz-dvl/images/README.md

 Some exeptions to this roule are:

-- **boolean:** The parameters for raw re discarded in this operation
+- **boolean:** The parameters for raw re discarded in this operation.
 - **linear:** The two parameters `a` and `b` must be provided as options, like:

 ```